kubesphere/kubesphere/docs/roadmap.md

 - [ ] Support for viewing resource consumption at the cluster, workspace, and application template levels [#3062](https://github.com/kubesphere/kubesphere/issues/3062)

+### MultiCluster:

+- [x] Validate member cluster configuration if the member cluster config(e.g. jwtSecret) is not same as host cluster, which can reduce the complexity of joining clusters. [#3232](https://github.com/kubesphere/kubesphere/issues/3232)
+- [x] Support configuring cluster controller resync period, some users need to update the cluster component more quickly. [#3213](https://github.com/kubesphere/kubesphere/issues/3213)
+- [x] Lightweight member cluster installation, support running kubepshere without redis and ldap and so on. [#3056](https://github.com/kubesphere/kubesphere/issues/3056)
+- [x] Refactor cluster controller(it should updates the cluster.staus field instead of the tower server when using proxy connection).  [#3234](https://github.com/kubesphere/kubesphere/issues/3234)
+- [ ] Support the tower server and agent running highly available(server with leader election option and running more than one agent). [#31](https://github.com/kubesphere/tower/issues/31)

 ## **Upgrade:**

 - [x] Upgrade isito version from 1.4.8 => 1.6.10[#3326](https://github.com/kubesphere/kubesphere/issues/3236)